5 of many lessons to remember on the path to becoming the best product manager you can be.

 What about a Product Manager?
 What is that very particular set of skills that will allow you to Liam Neeson your way toward success?

 Which qualities and decisions can make or break you on a path to becoming a product leader?

 How do you successfully ship your career – a lifelong product, make a difference and keep yourself – your main stakeholder, happy in the process?

 In today’s world, it’s not about working harder.
 It’s about doing the right work, and when the traditional educational system is only now starting to catch up and roll out structured programs for current and future product management professionals, finding guidance on a path toward professional growth and self-determination can be a challenge, but is now possible thanks to communities like Product League.

 The Product League mentoring program not only finds you a mentor, an invaluable partner that can help you become the best product manager you can be, but also connects you to a whole community of talented and inspiring professionals and leaders in the field, all with a common purpose of finding answers to the tough questions together.

 One of the ways to connect and spread the knowledge within the community is the new series of Ask Me Anything (AMA) sessions where our mentors share their advice and thoughts on questions that have or will preoccupy most product managers at some point in their career.

-In the latest session, ‘How to Interview, Hire and Manage Product Managers’, mentors Denis Somar, Ronit Amitay, Zara Wittirani, and Tolulope Ayeni, have shared their thoughts on the qualities that make effective product managers to recognize others’ qualities and to bring their own to shine, toward success.
+In a latest Product League session, ‘How to Interview, Hire and Manage Product Managers’, mentors Denis Somar, Ronit Amitay, Zara Wittirani, and Tolulope Ayeni, have shared their thoughts on the qualities that make effective product managers to recognize others’ qualities and to bring their own to shine, toward success.